26

 FOOD 8/10

 The food is generally really tasty and really artery clogging.
 More so than other parks, the Sox tend to focus more on stadium classics, but they do those very well.
-They may lack a true “signature” item, but their menu is tasty and has historically been the better of the two Chicago parks.
+Historically, the food here has been the better of the two Chicago parks.

 The sausages are among the best in baseball.
 The Beggar’s deep dish pizza is good as well (it better be, it’s Chicago!).
-There’s a good selection of Mexican goodies as well including burritos, tamales, Chicharrónes, churros, and nachos with the standouts being the Antique Tacos and the Elotes (corn off the cob served with butter, lime, cojita cheese and cayenne pepper).
-Local faves like Buena Italian Beef , Garrett popcorn and Vienna beef Chicago dogs are also available.
-You can also find some stuff like cheesesteaks, elote corndogs, hot chicken sandwiches, a Cuban sandwich, smothered fries, fried pickles, Knuckle Balls (like a Little Caesars crazy bread), and pierogis.
+There’s a good selection of Mexican goodies as well including burritos, tamales, Chicharrónes, churros, nachos, and elote (corn off the cob served with butter, lime, cojita cheese and cayenne pepper).
+Local faves like Buena Italian Beef, Garrett popcorn and Vienna beef Chicago dogs are also available.
+You can also find some stuff like cheesesteaks, smashburgers, hot chicken sandwiches, Italian grinders, Cuban sandwiches, smothered fries, mac and cheese, and empanadas.
+And in 2024 the Sox introduced the Campfire Milkshake, a s’mores-inspired chocolate shake with marshmallows, graham cracker crumbles, whipped cream and a mini Hershey’s bar.
+(You need to go to the Vizzy bar in left field to get one, and they sell out by the mid-innings, but they’re worth the effort.)

-My personal fave: The Italian sausage with peppers, grilled onions and marinara.
+My personal fave: While the shake almost took over, I’ll still give first place to the Italian sausage with peppers, grilled onions and marinara.
 Take extra napkins.

 BEER 9/10